Sperax/Sperax-Demeter-Tokens/README.md

 Token list for Demeter

 ## Guide for launch new token
 1. Create token folder in "/tokens".
-The folder name is token address.
-And it should be lowercase.
+The folder name should be token address in lowercase.
+2. To create the folder go inside "/tokens" folder.
+Click on 'Create new file' and name the file as '<token_address>/' and a new folder will be created with the token address as the name.
+Eg - For adding SPA token, create a new file with the name '0x5575552988A3A80504bBaeB1311674fCFd40aD4B/'.
-2. Upload the token logo in the token folder.
+3. Upload the token logo in the token folder in .svg or .png format.
-3. Create token.json in the token folder.
+4. Create token.json in the token folder.
-4. Set the git commit msg to "XXX token" when commit the changes.
+5. Set the git commit msg to "XXX token" when commit the changes.

 ## Guide for "token.json"
 1. The template like this